99x/serverless-dynamodb-local/README.md

 --migration               -m  After starting dynamodb local, run dynamodb migrations.
 ```

-All the above options can be added to serverless.yml to set default configuration: e.g
+All the above options can be added to serverless.yml to set default configuration: e.g.

 ```yml
 custom: